rjwats/esp8266-react/README.md

 lightStateService.removeUpdateHandler(myUpdateHandler);
 ```

-An "originId" is passed to the update handler which may be used to identify the origin of the update.
+An "originId" is passed to the update handler which may be used to identify the origin of an update.
 The default origin values the framework provides are:

 Origin                | Description
 --------------------- | -----------